-Doing as much as possible to keep your home’s energy efficiency levels high is a given.
+Doing everything you can to keep your home’s energy efficiency levels high is a given.
 When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 One of the ways your home could be losing significant efficiency is through air leaks around your home.

-The most common leaks are from drafts coming through your windows or doors.
-These air leaks are fairly easy to spot, but air leakage can also originate in less obvious spaces throughout your home.
-Use the suggestions below to complete your own energy assessment.
+The most common leaks are from drafts that come through your windows or doors.
+These air leaks are relatively easy to spot, but air leakage can also originate in less obvious spaces throughout your home.
+Review the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
 If they clatter or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 Next, search your home for cracks and gaps in the following areas: